-Winsome Hall BA
+Winsome Hall OAM BA

-Board member for 6 years
+Board member for 7 years

 Winsome Hall is a non-executive Director with more than 25 years experience.
-She is Director of Brandon BioCatalyst with past Director roles in financial planning, consumer protection, infrastructure and venture capital and superannuation funds.
+She is currently a Director of the NSW Nature Conservation Council and Brandon BioCatalyst, and has held past Director roles in financial planning, consumer protection, infrastructure and venture capital and superannuation funds.
 Winsome chaired the Sydney Mothers' Day Classic Committee for 8 years, a fun run/walk fundraiser which donates all funds to NBCF, held senior roles in the Commonwealth Public Service and was ACT Branch Secretary of the Community and Public Sector Union.
+In 2023, Winsome was awarded the Medal of the Order of Australia (OAM) for her service to the community and for her work with community organisations.